Brennall/HFH-SRD/Chapter03.md

 12+				Fanatic Loyalty

 ### Hostility means that the henchman will leave the service of the character, and will consider him a rival and enemy in the future.
-The henchman can never be attracted to the character’s employ again.
-A result of Resignation means the henchman will leave the character’s employment, but he bears no ill will to his former master, and could be recruited to work for the character again in the future.
+The henchman can never be attracted to the character's employ again.
+A result of Resignation means the henchman will leave the character's employment, but he bears no ill will to his former master, and could be recruited to work for the character again in the future.

-Grudging Loyalty means the henchman is reluctant to continue in the character’s service, but sees no better options.
-If the character does not make any improvements to the terms of service, the henchman’s next loyalty roll will be at a -1 penalty.
+Grudging Loyalty means the henchman is reluctant to continue in the character's service, but sees no better options.
+If the character does not make any improvements to the terms of service, the henchman's next loyalty roll will be at a -1 penalty.

-Loyalty means that the NPC will continue in the character’s service with enthusiasm.
+Loyalty means that the NPC will continue in the character's service with enthusiasm.
 Fanatic Loyalty means the henchman has become a dedicated and sworn servant of the character.
 All future morale rolls will be at +2.

-A henchman’s morale score is permanently decreased by 1 each time he suffers a calamity, and permanently increased by 1 each time he gains a level while in the adventurer’s service.
+A henchman's morale score is permanently decreased by 1 each time he suffers a calamity, and permanently increased by 1 each time he gains a level while in the adventurer's service.

 A player character may hire at most 4 henchmen, adjusted by the character's Charisma bonus or penalty.
 Any attempts to hire more than this number of henchmen will cause the character to lose one of his existing henchmen.
-Mercenaries and specialists do not count toward a character’s maximum number of henchmen, since they do not require the same level of personal loyalty.
+Mercenaries and specialists do not count toward a character's maximum number of henchmen, since they do not require the same level of personal loyalty.

 Experience: Henchmen gain experience when they participate in an adventure; however, as they are under the command of a player character, only one-half of a share of XP is allocated to each henchman.
 See Earning Experience from Adventures for more information.